Navigating our Perception Box

 Emotional Pain and the Somatic Response

-The first collection in our Perception Box series highlights how emotional pain can be intertwined with the physical, and what we can learn from both as we navigate through it.
+This Perception Box project highlights how emotional pain can be intertwined with the physical and what we can learn from both as we navigate through it.

 Getting aquainted with your nervous system